-In fact, tomato seeds are currently being developed to be grown in space!
+Tomato seeds are currently being developed to be grown in space!

 Why are Tomato leaves turning black?

-If your tomato plant has leaves that are turning black, they most likely have a disease such as late blight, bacterial speck, or bacterial canker.
-A common disease also is septoria leaf spot leading to tomato leaves turning black.
+If your tomato plant has leaves turning black, they most likely have a disease such as late blight, bacterial speck, or bacterial canker.
+A common disease is septoria leaf spot leading to tomato leaves turning black.
 Diseases can be treated using chemical or natural fungicides and can be prevented by purchasing disease-resistant seeds and practicing cleanliness when handling tomato plants.

 Reasons why tomato leaves turn black